borgbackup/borg/docs/usage.rst

 Item flags
 ~~~~~~~~~~

-`borg create -v` outputs a verbose list of all files, directories and other
+`borg create -v --list` outputs a verbose list of all files, directories and other
 file system items it considered (no matter whether they had content changes
 or not).
 For each item, it prefixes a single-letter flag that indicates type
 and/or status of the item.